grafana/grafana/docs/sources/features/datasources/prometheus.md

 ## Prometheus query editor

-Below you can find Prometheus query editor options for editor in dashboards and in Explore.
+Below you can find information and options for Prometheus query editor in dashboard and in Explore.

 ### Query editor in dashboards